 Asbestos is a collective term for several naturally occurring minerals linked to severe health issues.
 While asbestos is now entirely banned in the United Kingdom, asbestos-containing materials (ACM) are often present in older buildings.
 There is a danger when these materials are damaged, and their fibres are released into the air and inhaled.
 Workers are at risk of developing various life-threatening health problems such as mesothelioma and asbestosis.

 If a workplace contains asbestos, an employer must ensure that an appropriate asbestos risk assessment is carried out before the work begins.
-This risk assessment will cover information on the risks present, and the precautions that need to be implemented to keep everyone safe.
+This risk assessment will cover information on the risks present and the precautions that need to be implemented to keep everyone safe.

-Using this information, the next step is to outline in detail the risks present in the workplace, including:
+Then outline in detail the risks present in the workplace, including:

 The next step of completing an asbestos risk assessment involves identifying who may be at risk.

 Also, it may be the case that a work activity puts members of the public at risk too.
-If so, the asbestos risk assessment must identify this and list any necessary safety measures required to protect them.
+If so, the asbestos risk assessment must identify this and list any necessary safety measures to protect them.